adipasquale/insee-brut/README.md

 The api is a Rails API project.
 It doesn't use ActiveRecord but Mongoid instead.

+### API Routes

+All routes return JSON only.
+No authentication required yet.

+`GET /api/v1/insee_documents` : lists documents.

+Accepted parameters :
+- `page` : the requested page number. should be a positive integer. defaults to 1.
+- `count` : the number of items to return per page. should be a positive integer. defaults to 50.
+- `include_html` : considered true if contains "1" or "true".
+By default the documents won't contain the HTML in the contenu_html key, to avoid too slow/heavy answers.

+`GET /api/v1/insee_documents/:id` : fetches a single document.
+The id in the route is the INSEE ID, not the MongoDB ObjectId.

+No accepted parameters yet

 ### Local setup for the API

 ```sh